gregmoille/pyLLE/docs/Example.md

                plottype='all')
 ```

+To have a better idea of what happen for a given detuning we can plot the spectra and the temporal profile of the electric field in the resonator

 <iframe frameborder="0" scrolling="no" width="100%" height='400px' src="//plot.ly/~gmoille/34.embed"></iframe>

 One can clearly see that because we simulate a larger window with the LLE (orange curve - _LLE simulation_) than the raw data (blue dots), we extrapolate outside of this region.
 One has to be carefull about this feature as ripple in the integrated dispersion can happen causing zero-crossings which are artefacts